danieljai/homelab/diagram/readme.md

 - **Ongoing Improvements**: As my homelab grows and evolves, this repository will be continuously updated to reflect its latest state.

-## Purpose

-This project serves as a way to document my homelab journey and share insights into my technical skills and creativity.
-It combines my passion for system administration, networking, and modern computing practices.
-I hope it provides inspiration and sparks interesting conversations about homelab setups and network design.

 ![Homelab Network Diagram](92king_homelab.svg)

 ## To-do list